Kingpin poster

 The inciting incident occurs at 13 minutes when Roy's hand gets caught in the ball return machine and destroyed, ending his bowling career.
 Ernie abandons him to take the blame alone..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This reveals the protagonist's commitment to Roy witnesses Ishmael, a young Amish man, bowling perfectly at a county fair and decides to recruit him.
+This demonstrates the protagonist's commitment to Roy witnesses Ishmael, a young Amish man, bowling perfectly at a county fair and decides to recruit him.
 He actively chooses to pursue this chance at redemption through mentoring., moving from reaction to action.

 The Collapse moment at 83 minutes (73% through) represents the emotional nadir.
 Here, Ishmael leaves to return home to the Amish community, abandoning Roy.
-Roy's dream of redemption "dies" - he's failed again, just like 17 years ago., reveals the protagonist at their lowest point.
+Roy's dream of redemption "dies" - he's failed again, just like 17 years ago., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 91 minutes initiates the final act resolution at 79% of the runtime.
 Ishmael returns, having chosen to bowl for himself, not just for Roy.
 Roy realizes redemption isn't about winning - it's about doing right by others.
 He enters the tournament himself., demonstrating the transformation achieved throughout the journey.